Frequently Asked Questions

 5. Who is funding the project?

 There are no direct sponsors providing funding for the project.
-The researcher has received upright scholarships and loan scholarships from SOAS and other external Zoroastrian Trusts to support the tuition fees, maintenance costs, and other expenses the student would incur while undertaking one year of MA and four years of Ph.D. program.
+The researcher has received upright scholarships and loan scholarships from SOAS and other external Zoroastrian Trusts to support the tuition fees, maintenance costs, and other expenses the student would incur while undertaking one year of MA and three years of Ph.D. program.
+To view the funders list, click here.

 6. Do I have to take part?